qwerto-steam/Dashboard-Sharing/README.md

 **"Can't find the data folder."** Load a save once with the mod enabled, then run it again.
 The folder doesn't exist until the game has written to it.

-## Security
+## Security / Streaming

 **Don't put it on the public internet.** No port forwarding.
-If you want people outside your house to see it, use [Tailscale](https://tailscale.com/) and share the tailnet address instead: no open ports, and only devices you've approved.
 For streaming, don't share a URL at all - point an **OBS Browser Source** at the dashboard's normal `file:///` address and it's in your video for free.

 ## Licence

 [0BSD](LICENSE) - do whatever you like with it, no attribution required.

-**Not the names or the logos though.
+**Not any names or the logos though.
 Those I'm keeping.**